steveee27/Batik-Motif-Classification-Using-Deep-Learning-and-Transfer-Learning/README.md

 3. **Normalization**: Pixel values were normalized to range between 0 and 1.
 4. **Encoding**: The target labels (`Parang`, `Mega Mendung`, and `Kawung`) were one-hot encoded for multi-class classification.

-Thank you for the clarification.
-Based on your request, here's the corrected section:

 ---

 ### **Model**